himeshsameera/Dependencies/README.md

 - v2.2

-  - Fixed Issue #272.
+  - Fixed Issue [#272](https://github.com/lucasg/Dependencies/issues/272).
 When showing the Import list, missing imports will be shown at the top.
+  - Fixed Issue [#285](https://github.com/lucasg/Dependencies/issues/285) Copying dll files from the dependencies GUI.
   - Improved resolving dependancies for CLR dlls that use mono cecil
   - Fixed issues with CI system that came up after upgrading to VS2022.
 Thank you [xiaoweiChen](https://github.com/xiaoweiChen) for the code change [code change](https://github.com/bb107/MemoryModulePP/pull/54/commits/7f37dc56f7b9f799ac11b733153c4ef1d14e71df) which I used as a reference.